syncfusion-content/asp.netwebforms-docs/aspnet/Slider/Integration.md

-Include the following Script to achieve the angular binding.
+Include the following Script to achieve the angularJS binding.

 {% highlight js %}